Quicklist: Types of Futons

 A metal frame futon has the benefit of lighter weight and, thus, more portability than a traditional wood frame.
 They can be molded into unique shapes that are difficult to attain with wood, and can often convert to a bed and back with more ease.
 However, they are often not as ornate or beautiful as wood, and can be less sturdy.

 Already one of the most versatile, utilitarian pieces of furniture, futons also come in a range of playful styles and configurations.

 The traditionally shaped futon most closely resembles a classic sofa.
 These will have full arms, with either matching or perfectly paired mattress and frame combinations.
 Some are fully upholstered for a unified look, completely obscuring the frame itself.

 The number one advantage to an armless futon is, when in sleeping mode, the bed can be far more comfortable for tall folks, or anyone who moves around during sleep.
-In its bed configuration, the armless futon appears more naturally like a traditional bed.
-It can also make for a more sleek sofa configuration, and fit multiple sitters with a little more room.
+In its bed configuration, the armless futon is similar to a traditional bed.
+It can also convert into a sleek sofa configuration, fitting multiple sitters with a little more room.